Introduction to ArcGIS

 Geographic information systems (GIS), as compared to other information technology systems, typically plays a unique role in an organization by integrating data and workflows from across the enterprise.
 This integration of data and workflows is made possible through the use of location.
 The majority of data has an inherent location component and can therefore be used as a key to link and understand otherwise unrelated datasets.
 GIS has its own information models that allow the flexibility in connecting to and spatially enabling existing enterprise data and informational assets.

-Continue to learn about the capabilities of ArcGIS.
+Continue to learn about:

 Related resources: